radiobenzene/AudioRestorer/README.md

 10. subprocess

-The following dependencies can be installed on a local machine using the following command - `pip install <dependency_name>`
+The following dependencies can be installed on a local machine using the following command - `pip install <dependency_name>` A list of dependencies is available in the file `requirements.txt`

 ### Cloning the Project
 The project can be cloned to a local machine via a terminal window using the command: